themilkenknights/milkenknightsdotcom/README.md

+# Utalization
+* This site will evntually replace [milkenknights.com](http://milkenknights.com).
+* There is currently a live demo [here](http://jaredhasenklein.github.io/milkenknightsdotcom).
 # Theme: Arcana by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)